 Key Points

-- Negatives: expensive for shopping and dining
+- Negatives: hotels and dining can be expensive.

-The Westin Tokyo
+The Westin Tokyo.

-Sheraton Miyako Hotel Tokyo
+Sheraton Miyako Hotel Tokyo.

 For a list of my favorite hotels in this area, see my Ebisu, Meguro and Daikanyama Places To Stay section.